 The other buzzy Auckland-wide project that you might have heard of is a potential light rail network.

 The entire project is still in the planning phase but AT intends for light rail to become the fourth mode of transport within Auckland — this in addition to existing heavy rail, buses, and ferries — with lines potentially running to the northwest and Manukau, in addition to central Auckland.

-While originally introduced in 2015 as four separate lines (notably none reaching the airport), the project was then scaled back to a single line through Dominion Road and then reappropriated to also service the airport.
-This was seen as a cheaper and more efficient solution to run rapid transit to the airport, rather than running heavy rail tracks.
+While it was originally introduced in 2015 as four separate lines in central Auckland (notably none reaching the airport), the project was then scaled back to a single line through Dominion Road but then also extended to reach Mangere and the airport.